Link Between Childhood Trauma and Adult Chronic Pain: McGill University Research

 The exact mechanism underlying the association between chronic pain in adulthood and adverse childhood experiences is not well understood.
 A change in gene expression that affects brain structure and function, greater sensitivity to pain later in life and less cortisone production in adulthood are among the hypotheses being studied.

 “The other (hypothesis) is that it causes stress which is continuous in the individual, which can become unconscious,” said Professor Bussières.
-We do not necessarily remember all the events that have happened to us during our lives and which could cause possible fatigue of the nervous system, difficulty controlling pain, (…) and therefore it happens more at the system level. central nervous system.”
+We do not necessarily remember all the events that have happened to us during our lives and which might cause possible fatigue of the nervous system, difficulty controlling pain, (…) and therefore it happens more at the system level. central nervous system.”

 Approximately one in five Canadians suffer from chronic pain.
 A study published in 2016 calculated that one billion children ― or half of the world’s children ― are exposed to physical, sexual or emotional violence every year.